DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Introduction

-Recent progress in offline inverse problems---such as those in medical imaging, astrophysics, and computer vision---has shown that flow- and diffusion-based generative models can serve as powerful priors for conditional sampling \cite{zhenginversebench}.
+Recent progress in offline inverse problems---such as those in medical imaging, astrophysics, and computer vision---has shown that flow- and diffusion-based generative models can serve as powerful priors for conditional sampling (see, e.g., \citet{zhenginversebench, chung2025-survey-diffusionmodelsinverseproblems, Zheng-2025-survey}).
 However, extending these ideas to sequential filtering presents unique challenges.
-One possibility is to learn a generative prior for the predictive distribution $p(\vx_n|\vy_{1:n-1})$, but this would require retraining the model at every time step $n$ \cite{bao_1_trained} , making it impractical for operational use.
+One possibility is to learn a generative prior for the predictive distribution $p(\vx_n|\vy_{1:n-1})$, but this would require retraining the model at every time step $n$ \cite{bao_1_trained}, making it impractical for operational use.
 Another strategy is to use a pre-trained generative forecast model to guide towards observations \cite{chen2025flowdas, savary2025training}, though such models require the use of specialized dynamical models.
-Alternatively, approaches based on approximating the smoothing distribution $p(\vx_{0:n}|\vy_{1:n})$ \cite{rozet2023score} can, in principle, be used for filtering.
+Alternatively, approaches based on approximating the smoothing distribution $p(\vx_{0:n}|\vy_{1:n})$ \cite{rozet2023score} exist.
 However, they are memory-intensive and scale poorly with the number of time steps.
 We elaborate on how these approaches relate to our proposed method in Section~\ref{sec:rw}.